bundyfx/vamp/README.md

 * Vamp uses WSMAN to connect to remote nodes.
 Ensure you are able to connect to the nodes defined within the spec file
 * You should have a grasp on how to use YAML.
 Please see the examples within the config and spec folder.
 * When checking for modules the tool will use the standard PS Module path: *C:\Program Files\WindowsPowerShell\Modules*

-## Credentials

-How to work with Credentials?

-## Remote Connectivity

-How this works with remote connectivity?

 ## To-do